 Brian Strout's initial land use and entitlement background started when he entered commercial real estate in 2004.
 For undergrad, he graduated with honors from the University of Florida with a degree in Finance.
 He then worked in Florida and South Carolina for 7 years prior to receiving his Masters in Real Estate with honors at NYU Schack.

 Brian has applied for and received several favorable ZRD1 DOB zoning requests related to clarifying gray areas of the NYC Zoning Resolution.
 In representing buyers and sellers for either air rights or development assemblages, he works along side land use attorneys and architects on development scenarios.
 He has spoken at CLE and CRE events.

 Brian also has experience in the NYS FOIL requirements for obtaining records from various agencies on issues that could affect client interests.
 He has overcome initial FOIL denials for records by the MTA, NYC EDC, NYS ESD, Mayor’s office, and NYS AG Charities Bureau.

-Brian is a member of REBNY and the REBNY Zoning and Design Committee.
+Brian is a member of REBNY, the REBNY Zoning and Design Committee, and the New York metropolitan region’s Regional Plan Association (RPA).
 Given his interest in NYC real estate history, he has a hobby of collecting old block and lot maps of NYC.